jay-shenoy/LBM_everywhere/README.md

 Than I moved to aeroacoustics , slip flows(TMAC ,combination of bounce back , specular bc) ,natural convection with (MHD, Nano fluids , Ferro fluids) , electro kinetic flows , EHD , ETHD , conjugate heat transfer, Double diffusive natural convection , phase change/Melting natural convection.

-Recently I have been applied LB models for climate studies.
+## Recently I have been applied LB models for climate studies during my doctoral research

 I have also done isothermal , non-isothermal VP-LBM where bounce back on obstacle(no slip BC or in general dirichlet BC) can be avoided using external force.